A Message from The Director

 Learn more about the Mexic-Arte Museum

-Exhibition and Art Education Programs Support: 3M, Ampersand Art Supply, Applied Materials, Austin Convention Center, Austin Independent School District Creative Classrooms, Michael Best, Bloomberg Philanthropies, Brown Foundation, Brown Distributing Company, City of Austin Community Youth Development Program, Clay Imports, Erwin Cuellar, Endeavor Real Estate Group, Fenix Post Tension, Inc., Fonda San Miguel, Tom Gilliland, Juan J Gutierrez and Rosa K Gutierrez, H-E-B, H-E-B Tournament of Champions, Hendler Flores Law, Humanities Texas, JP Peace Love & Happiness Foundation, Ann McEldowney, Mindpop, National Endowment for the Arts, Ingrid and James Taylor, Serie Print Project, Bettina & Travis Mathis, Elizabeth Rogers, Juan Antonio Sandoval Jr., Rosa Santis & Pedro SS Services, Susto Mezcal, Tito’s Handmade Vodka, Delia Sifuentes, Texas Gas Service, Texas Commission on the Arts, Univision 62, Univision Radio, Lola Wright Foundation, Jane & Manuel Zuniga, and Mark Zuniga.
+Exhibition and Art Education Programs Support: 3M, Ampersand Art Supply, Applied Materials, Austin Convention Center, Austin Independent School District Creative Classrooms, Michael Best, Bloomberg Philanthropies, Brown Foundation, Brown Distributing Company, City of Austin Community Youth Development Program, Clay Imports, Endeavor Real Estate Group, Fonda San Miguel, Tom Gilliland, Juan J Gutierrez and Rosa K Gutierrez, H-E-B, H-E-B Tournament of Champions, GTOPS, Hendler Flores Law, Humanities Texas, Junior League of Austin, JP Peace Love & Happiness Foundation, Ann McEldowney, Mindpop, National Endowment for the Arts, Ingrid and James Taylor, Serie Print Project, Bettina & Travis Mathis, Elizabeth Rogers, Juan Antonio Sandoval Jr., Rosa Santis & Pedro SS Services, Susto Mezcal, Tito’s Handmade Vodka, Delia Sifuentes, Texas Gas Service, Texas Commission on the Arts, Univision 62, Univision Radio, Lola Wright Foundation, and Jane & Manuel Zuniga.